nkonstantinou/BACS_website/content/publication/Fleming-PsyArxiv-2023/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "PsyArxiv"
+publication: ""
 publication_short: ""

 abstract: "The media, including news articles in both Nature and Science, have recently celebrated the Integrated Information Theory (IIT) as a ‘leading’ and empirically tested theory of consciousness.
-We are writing as researchers with some relevant expertise to express our concerns."
+We are writing as researchers with some relevant expertise to express our concerns.."

 # Summary.
 An optional shortened abstract.
 summary: ""